Year 8 Maths

 The visible pattern at home

-• The child can follow the teacher but cannot start alone.
+• The child follows the teacher fine in class but cannot start a question on their own.

-• Homework takes long because the student keeps restarting instead of working systematically.
+• Homework drags on because the student keeps restarting rather than working through it step by step.

 What MathPert teaches